-Keeping all oscillation parameters and matter density scaling factors fixed, one can use the following functions to obtain the total χ^2 of all specified oscillation channels including systematics:
+Keeping all oscillation parameters and matter density scaling factors fixed, one can use the following builtin functions to obtain the total χ^2 of all specified oscillation channels including systematics:

-Function 3.1 double glbChiSys(const glb_params in, int exp, int rule) returns the χ^2 for the (fixed) oscillation parameters in, the experiment number exp, and the rule number rule.
+Function 3.1 double glbChiSys(const glb_params in,int exp, int rule) returns the χ^2 for the (fixed) oscillation parameters in, the experiment number exp, and the rule number rule.
 For all experiments or rules, use GLB_ALL as parameter value.

 Note that the result of glbChiSys for all experiments or rules corresponds to the sum of all of the individual glbChiSys calls.
-This equality will not hold for the minimizers in the next sections anymore.
+This equality will not hold for the minimizers in the next chapters anymore.
 An example how to use glbChiSys can be found on page 24.

-The treatment of systematics in GLoBES is performed by the so-call pull method with the help of auxiliary systematics parameters.
-They are taken completely uncorrelated among different rules, and treated with simple Gaußian statistics.
-In general, a rule is a set of signal and background event rates coming from different oscillation channels, where the event rates of all rule contributions are added.
-For more details of the rule concept, see Part II of this manual, and for the treatment of systematics, see Sec.
-9.6.
-Example: Correlation between $\sin^2 2\theta{13}$ and δ{CP}
+The treatment of systematics in GLoBES is performed by the so-called pull method with the help of nuisance systematics parameters.
+They are taken to be completely uncorrelated among different rules, and treated with simple Gaußian statistics.
+In general, a rule is a prescription for summing up experimentally indistinguishable signal and background events from different oscillation channels.
+For more details on the rule concept, see Part II of this manual, and for the treatment of systematics, see Sec.
+11.6.